-\$1,000 copayment for each Medicare-covered hospital stay. \$0 copayment each day for days 1 to 60 for additional lifetime reserve days.
+\$195 copayment each day for days 1 to 8 and \$0 copayment each day for days 9 to 90 for Medicare-covered hospital care. \$658 copayment each day for days 1 to 60 for additional lifetime reserve days.

 Medicare hospital benefit periods do not apply.
 (See definition of benefit periods in the chapter titled Definitions of important words.)
 For inpatient mental health care, the cost-sharing described above applies each time you are admitted to the hospital.
 Cost shares are applied starting on the first day of admission and include the day of discharge.
 You pay these amounts until you reach the out-of-pocket maximum.